RA-Company/ctd/README.md

   - assigned_phone: The phone number assigned to the client (optional).

 Returns:
-  - A pointer to a ClientItem struct containing the client details.
+  - A pointer to a Client struct containing the client details.
   - An error if the request fails, if the response is invalid, or if the client could not be created.
 </details>